blackberry/Cascades-Samples/weatherguesser/readme.txt

 You will learn:
  - How to use the NavigationPane and TabbedPane.
- - How to populate a list using a GroupDataModel and JSON data
+ - How to populate a list using a QListDataModel and JSON data
  - How to populate a list using a GroupDataModel and SQL, both asynchronously and synchronously.
+ - How to add more data to a list as the last item is loaded and scrolled onto screen.

 ========================================================================
 Requirements:

-BlackBerry 10 Native SDK Gold
+BlackBerry 10 Native SDK

 ========================================================================
 Running the example: